 A: Our Two Hour Taste of Rally begins with approximately 30 minutes in our classroom and around 1.5 hours on course.
 Up to 10 students are split into in 5 vehicles.
 Our Half Day Intro to Rally begins with approximately 30 minutes in the classroom and around 3.5 hours down on the course.
 Up to 10 students are split into 5 vehicles.
-Our One Day Rally Fundamentals and Three Day Advanced Rally Techniques programs are formatted similarly.
+Our One Day Rally Fundamentals and Three Day Programs are formatted similarly.
 We schedule less than an hour for classroom time per day (split into a morning and afternoon session) and one hour for lunch (provided) per day.
 The rest of the time is behind the wheel or debriefing with the instructors.

 - Q: Are all of your cars manual transmission?

 A: We have automatic BRZ’s available, but all of our STi’s are manual.
 Please call ahead to request an automatic rear wheel drive BRZ.